 During the Roman Empire, a large part of ancient glassworks was designed for tableware use, in particular for carrying and serving water and wine at banquets.
 These types of bottles existed in various dimensions and shapes.
-In the Western Roman Empire cremation was practiced: sometimes bottles like these were also used for cinerary purpose.
+In the Western Roman Empire cremation was practiced and sometimes bottles like these were also used for cinerary purpose.